Josip Šokčević: Resignation

-In the year 1866 Austria lost its war with Prussia, and were pulled out of the German unification.
-The entire monarchy was in the state of crisis.
-Austrians and Hungarians made a political deal, better known as Austro-Hungarian compromise, this forced Croatia to reach a compromise with the Kingdom of Hungary of its own.
-Ban Šokčević thought that he was deceived by the Austrian's and thus resign his position on the June 27, 1867.
-He was retired from military command duties and from the public and political life of Croatia.
+In 1866 Austria lost its war with Prussia, ending Austria's dominance over the German states.
+The entire monarchy was in a state of crisis.
+The Austrians and Hungarians reached the Austro-Hungarian Compromise of 1867, which forced Croatia to reach its own compromise with the Kingdom of Hungary.
+Ban Šokčević thought that he was deceived by the Austrians and thus resigned from his position on 27 June 1867.
+He retired from military command duties and from public and political life.
 He moved to Graz and later Vienna, where he died in near-obscurity.

 Death

-In 2002 his earthly remains were transferred to his birth-town of Vinkovci and buried in the tomb chapel of the Saint Magdalene that were built at the request of his mother Elisabeth.
+In 2002 his remains were transferred to his birthtown of Vinkovci and buried in the tomb chapel of Saint Magdalene that was built at the request of his mother Elisabeth.